Background

 Rhinoplasty and related services

-CMS provides a list of the specific healthcare common procedure coding system codes that are included in the OPD prior authorization program.
+CMS provides a list of the specific healthcare common procedure coding system (HCPCS) codes that are included in the OPD prior authorization program.

 Note: Since CMS has mandated prior authorization for these particular hospital OPD services as a condition of payment, when a prior authorization request (PAR) is received and it has been determined that the related procedure has already been rendered, the PAR will be non-affirmed.